Liatmoss/LearningGoals/WeekTwo.md

 Plan: Pair with a partner on a program and write feedback on how to improve pairing when one person is further ahead than the other

+Evidence: Feedback from today's partner: We worked well together but I need to slow down sometimes and explain my process before testing.
+I tend to test first and then explain which doesn't always work with the way my partner understands concepts.
+This is something I plan to work on more next week.

+#### Friday 25th October:
+Goal: Have a better understanding of mocking and doubles and how they are used within programming

+Plan: Read some blogs and write a short paragraph on how mocking and doubles are used.

 Evidence: